“My Unexpected Journey” by Ruth Fazal

 The World Premiere of ‘Oratorio Terezin’ took place in Toronto in 2003, on October 31st and November 1st.
 The hall was packed, and the audience was full of people from the Jewish community, as well as many Christians.
 This was followed by a concert tour in Europe, and then in Israel in 2004/2005.
 On a very cold February day in 2007 it was performed at Carnegie Hall in New York City, US.
 Further performances took place in Hamilton and Montreal, Canada.

-As an introduction to each segment, I tell some stories and anecdotes of things that happened in all our travels.
-Each performance has a story of its own.
+Please visit my YouTube channel and listen/watch the complete Oratorio Terezin, or view it in segments with introductions where I tell some stories and anecdotes of things that happened during the tours.
+Each performance had a story of its own.
 There were visions and fulfillment of visions, and there were amazing things that took place.
 I hope to be able to release something to you all that will stir many hearts, as God stirred my heart.

 May we all be willing for Him to break our hearts with those things that break His heart, and may we be ready to respond to His call to pursue the journey that He longs to take each one of us on- into His heart for His people Israel.
 Ruth x